Non-relativistic quantum particles interacting with pseudoharmonic-type potential under flux field in a topological defect geometry: Introduction

-In quantum mechanical systems, several authors have studied the non-relativistic Schrodinger wave equation using different potentials and obtained the eigenvalue solutions.
+Several authors have been studied the non-relativistic Schr\"{o}dinger wave-equation using different potentials and obtained the eigenvalue solutions.
 Some of the potentials used are pseudoharmonic potential, Mie-type potential, Kratzer potential, Yukawa potential, Hulthen potential, Morse potential, hyperbolic Potential, non-central potential, Manning-Rosen (MR) potential, Rosen-Morse potential, Deng-Fan potential, Poschl-Teller potential (see, \cite{FA} for references).
-In the literature, we see that in order to obtain these eigenvalue solutions of the non-relativistic wave equation, different methods or mathematical techniques have been employed, such as the parametric Nikiforov-Uvarov method and its functional analysis, Super-symmetric quantum mechanics (SUSY), Asymptotic iteration method (AIM), Laplace's transformation method, through confluent hypergeometric and bi-confluent Heun equations method, etc. (see, \cite{FA2} for references).
+In the literature, we see that in order to obtain these eigenvalue solutions of the non-relativistic wave equation, different methods or mathematical techniques have been employed, such as the parametric Nikiforov-Uvarov method and its functional analysis, Super-symmetric quantum mechanics (SUSYQM), Asymptotic iteration method (AIM), Laplace's transformation method, through confluent hypergeometric and bi-confluent Heun equations method, etc. (see, \cite{FA2} for references).
 It must be noted that all these investigations have been performed in Minkowski flat space.
-In addition, a few investigations have been done in the background of the topological defects produced by a point-like global monopole \cite{FA3, FA6}.
-In the present analysis, we are mainly interested in the anharmonic oscillator potential given by \cite{FA, FC, RS, RR, SMI, AC, SMI2}
+In addition, a few investigations have been done in the background of the topological defects produced by a point-like global monopole \cite{FA3, FA4, FA5, FA6, FA7}.
+In the present analysis, we are mainly interested on pseudoharmonic-type or anharmonic oscillator potential given by \cite{FA, FC, RS, RR, SMI, FA8, AC, SMI2}